Erasmus New Curriculum Development (CD) project 29666-IC-1--2002-1-NO-ERASMUS-PROGUC.

 Recent debates on migration show the need for a critical reflection on the determinants, consequences, and perception of the movement of peoples.
 Today’s situation cannot be understood without referring to the historical dimension.
 With migration affecting various fields of the state and the society, it is impossible to investigate the subject within the limits of only one discipline.
 Similarly, there is a need to develop and use transcultural approaches when addressing the challenges of today.

-Scholars of Stavanger (Norway), Oldenburg (Germany), Lisbon (Portugal) and Nova Gorica (Slovenia) Universities have developed a collaborative Master program on Migration – the MA in Migration and Intercultural Relations.
+Scholars of Stavanger (Norway), Oldenburg (Germany), Lissabon (Portugal) and Ljubljana (Slovenia) Universities have developed a collaborative Master program on Migration – the MA in Migration and Intercultural Relations.
 The project unites experts in history, political science, sociology and other disciplines, coming from various parts of Europe, who offer their expertise in research and teaching migration in existing national MA programs.

 Students have the opportunity to gain knowledge and research experience within the scope of different disciplines, within diverse national contexts.

 In the course of the program, students will get insight into theories, empirical studies and interdisciplinary approaches to migration.
 They will be strongly encouraged to conduct their own research projects through an integrated combination of theoretical and methodological knowledge.